-Aside from brain structure, we can class ourselves as smarter than parrots in certain ways:
+Aside from brain structure, we can class ourselves as being more intelligent than parrots in certain ways:

-As shown with the mirror test, self-awareness is a good benchmark for intelligence in animals.
-The brain structure of parrots is at least similar to human toddlers.
-Specifically, they match children less than 18 months old.
+The mirror test shows that self-awareness is a good benchmark for animal intelligence.
+The brain structure of parrots is similar to human toddlers (less than 18 months old).

-Aside from self-awareness, language is also an effective way to compare human and parrot intelligence.
-It’s no secret that parrots are great mimickers.
-But how much do they understand what they’re saying?
-As it turns out, many parrots are just mimicking.
-They don’t place meaning into what they say.
+It’s no secret that parrots are great mimickers, but do they understand what they’re saying?
+As it turns out, parrots mimic and don’t place meaning into what they say.

-Only one African grey parrot, named Alex, has used language that resembles that of humans.
-According to California State University, Alex was a part of a 30-year experiment.
-During the course of the study, he was able to:
+Only one African gray parrot, Alex, has used language resembling humans.
+According to California State University, Alex was part of a 30-year experiment.
+During the study, Alex was able to:

-- Learned, on his own, how to let the researchers know where he wanted to go
+- Learned how to let the researchers know where he wanted to go.

 Another effective way to determine human vs. parrot intelligence is by testing logical reasoning.
-A study published in the scientific journal Behavior explains that African Grey parrots have the logical reasoning abilities of a 5-year-old.
+A study in the journal Behavior explains that African Grays have the logical reasoning abilities of a 5-year-old.

 This was tested by playing a game.
 Here, an object of interest (usually a nut) was hidden under a cup while keeping the other cup empty.
 It was a positive sign when the parrot:

-- But then proceeded to tap at the cup with the nut out of curiosity
+- Tapped at the cup containing the nut out of curiosity.

 The game became easier to play for older children.
-By age 5, children would understand and abide by the principle known as “inference by exclusion.”
-The study showed that parrots had the cognitive reasoning abilities of 5-year-olds.
+By age 5, children would understand and abide by the principle of “inference by exclusion.”

 Cleverest Parrot Species